 What Is Airway Orthodontics?
 Signs Your Child May Need More Than Straight Teeth

 Airway orthodontics looks beyond straight teeth to how your child breathes, sleeps, and grows.
-Learn the signs — from snoring to teeth grinding — and how treatment at Anchor Orthodontics can help Providence families.
+Learn the signs, from snoring to teeth grinding, and how treatment at Anchor Orthodontics can help Rhode Island families.

 But orthodontics has always been about much more than that.
 The position of your child's teeth and jaw affects how they breathe, how they sleep, how their face develops, and how they feel every single day.
 And for a growing number of families, that connection is exactly why they find their way to us.

-Airway orthodontics is an approach that looks at the whole child — not just the teeth.
+Airway-focused orthodontics is an approach that looks at the whole child, not just the teeth.

 What Does "Airway" Have to Do With Orthodontics?